S3OD: Towards Generalizable Salient Object Detection with Synthetic Data

 \section{Dataset}

-Unlike other dense prediction tasks, scaling SOD datasets faces unique challenges that cannot be solved by simply leveraging existing collections like LAION \cite{laion}.
-SOD requires samples with distinct foreground objects, and annotation demands significant expertise and meticulous attention to detail, particularly for high-resolution images with precise boundary requirements.
+Unlike other dense prediction tasks, scaling SOD datasets poses unique challenges that cannot be addressed by simply leveraging existing collections such as LAION \cite{laion}.
+SOD requires samples with distinct foreground objects, and annotation demands significant expertise and attention to detail, particularly for high-resolution images with precise boundary requirements.
 These constraints make traditional manual dataset curation both impractical and cost-inefficient.
 Our goal is to generate large-scale synthetic data that accurately reflects real-world distributions.